prof-rossetti/georgetown-opim-557-201710/README.md

 Announcements will be sent through Blackboard and archived for reference in the [Announcements](/announcements) directory of this repository.

-The "Documents > Resources" section contains additional proprietary lecture notes and example files.
+The "Documents > Resources" section of Blackboard contains proprietary lecture notes and example files.

 All projects will be submitted through Blackboard.
 All assignment and project grades will be kept in the Blackboard Grade Center.